MatheusRich/matheusrich.github.io/_drafts/start-contributing-to-open-source-today.md

 - [tiptap - Add support to history custom settings](https://github.com/ueberdosis/tiptap/pull/213)
 - [mintest-stub_any_instance - Allow stubbing without a value](https://github.com/codeodor/minitest-stub_any_instance/pull/13/files)

+That is one of the nicest things about open source: you can contribute back to projects that helped you!
 You may open an issue first, asking maintainers if they like your feature idea.

 ## ⚡ Improve performance / Refactor code

+If you're experienced in a language you probably know some patterns or methods that are more performant than others, i.e, they run faster and/or with less memory.
+For instance, in Ruby using `each + push` [is slower][each-map] than using `map`.
+This is an opportunity to find those patterns and replace them with the more performant alternatives.
+When you do this kind of contribution, don't forget to add benchmarks to your PR to make it more compeling.

-If you're experienced in a language you probably know some patterns, .
-You can do some refactoring too: deleting unused code, fixing deprecation notes/methods, untangling some nested `if/else` with [guard clauses][guards], etc.
+You can do some refactoring too: deleting unused code, fixing deprecation notes/methods, untangling some nested `if/else` with [guard clauses][guards], etc. Making the code easier to read is important to add new features and finding bugs in the future.

 Here's some PRs I did for [Ruby on Rails](https://rubyonrails.org/) in this category: